mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

    Fitness \ Ratio = e^{(M1\ coefficient - median[M1\ coefficients])}

-This value ranges from 0 to inf.
-If less than 1, this value indicates the level of growth defect in the gene.
-If greater than 1, it indicates the level of growth advantage.
+This value ranges from 0 to infinity.
 Genes with a value around 1 are non-essential.
+If less than 1, this value indicates the level of growth defect that is caused by disruption of the gene by transpoon insertion.
 The closer the ratio of a gene is to 0, the more essential a gene is.
+If greater than 1, it indicates the level of growth advantage of the mutant.
-The distribution plot below shows the distribution of the fitness ratios calculated for each of the assessments categories.
-The genes assessed as GD have a ratio distribution that is below 0.5, those labeled GA are mostly above 1.0 and the ratios of genes assessed as NE have a peak at 1 and are constrained to the center of the plot.
+The histograms below shows the distribution of the fitness ratios calculated for each of the essentiality categories.
+The genes assessed as GD have a ratio that is typically below 0.5, those labeled GA are mostly above 1.0 and the ratios of genes assessed as NE have a peak at 1 and are restricted to the center of the plot.

 .. image:: _images/ttnfitness_coef_distribution.png
    :width: 1000